DougallWinship/deform/README.md

 </div>
 ```

-The html can be manipulated like this:
+The HTML can be manipulated like this:
 ```php
 echo $html->clear()->add('Blue Text')->css('color','blue');
 ```